Academic Summer Program Integrating Resources for Excellence

 - $1200 Stipend

 - Meal card to help defray the cost of lunch expenses.
 (Additional meals may be provided during the course of the program.
 All other meals are at the participant’s expense.)

 - Lab coats, books, and educational supplies at no cost

 - Reduced rate at our state-of-the-art fitness center for the duration of the program

-- Applications must be received by email or postmarked by March 3, 2014.
+- Applications must be received electronically or postmarked by January 30, 2015.

-- After the first review of applications, selected applicants will be offered a phone interview.
-Following the phone interviews, offers will be made to applicants until positions are filled.
+After the first review of applications, selected applicants will be offered a phone interview.
+Following the phone interviews, offers will be made until all positions are filled.

 Office of Student Affairs

 For more information, please call the Office of Student Affairs at 708-216-3220.